yukims19/OneProfile/README.md

 ## Setup a OneGraph app:

-We recommend you make a new app, but you can use current OneGraph app ID as well.

 Sign up at https://www.onegraph.com, create an app, and grab its id.

-Open `src/App.js` and put the APP_ID in there.
+Open `react_extension/src/App.js` and replace the APP_ID in there.

 ## Loading the Chrome extension:

-### 1. Build the chrome extension folder;
+### 1. Build the chrome extension folder

+Run the following code in  `react_extension ` directory:

 ```
 yarn
 yarn build
 ```

+This should generate a  `build ` directory in  `react_extension` for you.

 ### 2. Add extension in developer mode

-a) Open the Extension Management page at chrome://extensions.
+a) Open the Extension Management page at chrome://extensions

 b) Upload react_extension/build by clicking on the LOAD UNPACKED button.
 (Make sure you are in Developer mode)

-c) If you are running this project in your own OneGraph project, remember to add chrome-extension://<extension-ID> to your app's CORS origins.
+c) Remember to add chrome-extension://<extension-ID> to your app's CORS origins.

 ## Examples